 An elegant native palm from Northern NSW and South East QLD.
 A great self cleaning palm which is sure to add a tropical feel to any garden.
 Great for lining driveways, or multi-planted to create features.
-Quite a cold tolerant palm, suitable for Sydney.

 A very attractive under-story palm or feature palm with a clumping growth habit.
 Stems are light green with white rings, and generally grow very straight and vertically upright.
 Great indoor plant.

 A clustering, shade-loving palm with red crownshafts.
 The new emerging leaves are also a burgundy-red colour .

 An elegant small cycad to 1-2m, it has arching fern-like glossy dark green leaves, which can grow to be a metre wide and up to two metres in length.
 Looks great in mixed tropical plantings in the garden and as an indoor plant.